sydni/workshop/README.md

 You'll also now see another terminal window titled "React Packager" open.
 It'll instruct you to keep it open while you're developing any javascript projects - please follow said advice!

-## let's build a few react-native apps:
+## let's build a few React Native apps:

 ## For future reference: